bchurchill/pldi19-equivalence-checker/README.md

 documentation may be helpful too.
 This can be found at https://github.com/StanfordPL/stoke

-==== Example: Extending the space of invariants. ====
+## Example: Extending the space of invariants.

 If you want to add an invariant to the system, there are two things you need to do:

-1. Add the invariant in the invariants/ folder.
+1. Add the invariant in the `invariants` folder.
 This means writing code to evaluate whether the invariant holds over a pair of symbolic states and over a pair of concrete states.

-2. Adjust learner.cc to learn this invariant from a concrete execution.
+2. Adjust `learner.cc` to learn this invariant from a concrete execution.

-==== Example: Adding support for new x86-64 instructions. ====
+## Example: Adding support for new x86-64 instructions.

 The key step is to add a new "handler" in the "handlers" folder.
-This is discussed in more detail in a README.md file which appears in the src/validator folder.
+This is discussed in more detail in a `README.md` file which appears in the `src/validator` folder.
 (That documentation is a little dataed, but correct enough to make progress).

-==== Example: Extending the space of alignment predicates. ====
+## Example: Extending the space of alignment predicates.

-Here, you will want to change the verify() function in ddec.cc to construct a different set of alignment predicates to pass to the 'test_alignment_predicate' function.
+Here, you will want to change the `verify()` function in `ddec.cc` to construct a different set of alignment predicates to pass to the `test_alignment_predicate` function.

 # To see traces from successful runs of the TSVC benchmarks

-Since some of the TSVC benchmarks take a long time to run, we have included in the artifact traces from these benchmarks from successful runs.
-These can be found in the home folder in the pldi19-traces.tar.gz file.
-These traces are from the tool around the time of submission -- the exact text in the traces differs a little bit from what the tool currently produces.
+Since some of the TSVC benchmarks take a long time to run, we have included in the artifact traces from these benchmarks from successful runs using the cloud instances.
+These can be found in the `pldi19-traces.tar.xz` file.
+These traces are from the tool around the time of submission -- the exact text in the traces differs from what the tool currently produces.